 When a potential client asks us “How much for a detail?”, a dozen counter-questions instantly come to mind to get an accurate idea of the client’s needs.
-Vehicle size and condition are the two biggest variables when it comes to accurately quoting a service.
+Vehicle size and condition are the two biggest variables when it comes to accurately quoting car detailing services.
 Of course, the level of service desired also heavily affects the price point.
-We’ll talk about some of the obvious questions we need to ask to meet your budget and expectations to the best of our ability.
+At SpeeDetail, we have a system specifically for finding your needs and not selling you something you don't want or need.
+We’ll talk about some of the obvious questions we ask to meet your budget and expectations to the best of our ability.

 What is the year, make and model of the vehicle?